When you want to push your barley crop to the limit for yield and quality premiums, SiltraXpro is the fungicide of choice.

 - T1 – 0.6 – 0.8 L/ha SiltraXpro for control of all major barley diseases.
 In winter barley this is the most responsive time for fungicide applications as final yield is driven by tiller survival so if you only plan to use SiltraXpro once in your programme this is the timing to do so

-- T2 – 0.4 – 0.6 L/ha SiltraXpro in high yield potential situations, or if you are faced with high late season disease pressure, especially net blotch or Ramularia.
-Use higher rates where the growing season is longer eg in Scotland
+- T2 – 0.6 – 0.8 L/ha SiltraXpro in high yield potential situations, or if you are faced with high late season disease pressure, especially net blotch or Ramularia.
+Use higher rates in combination with chlorothalonil for high pressure Ramularia sites.

 In Spring Barley:

-- T2 – 0.4 – 0.8 L/ha SiltraXpro for higher yielding crops or where late season disease pressure is high.
-Use higher rates for high pressure Ramularia sites where the growing season is extended eg Scotland
+- T2 – 0.6 – 0.8 L/ha SiltraXpro for higher yielding crops or where late season disease pressure is high.
+Use higher rates in combination with chlorothalonil for high pressure Ramularia sites where the growing season is extended

 - Single Spray – 0.6 – 1.0 L/ha SiltraXpro will give best results due to its superior curative disease control and longer lasting activity.
 Dose rate is dependent upon disease pressure, variety and location